A strong, clear signal in a world of noise.

 Any social platform that believes that all memories are happy – and that all grieving must be in accordance with Western sentiments – is storing up a world of problems for itself.

 Don’t get me wrong: Facebook has a tough job and is doing it very well; its success has been the most extraordinary story in 21st Century business.
-In my case, it helps me keep in touch with dozens of people – indeed, it told me that all my Parisian friends were safe, for which I’m extremely grateful.
+In my case, it helps me keep in touch with dozens of people – indeed, it told me that all my Parisian friends were safe, for which I’m grateful.

 Mounting criticism suggests that it needs a change of perspective soon – at least, if it genuinely wants to be a global platform.
 Otherwise it risks alienating as many people as it empowers.